 - Urinary tract infections: These are often a result of improper bowel and bladder management in brain injured individuals who are incontinent as a result of their injury.

 The lifetime costs of a patient’s treatment after a moderate to severe TBI generally ranges between $85,000 to $3 million.
-The average unemployment rate for adults two years after a TBI is 60 percent—many, many times more than the national unemployment average—often leaving brain injured individuals and their families facing serious financial hardship.
+The average unemployment rate for adults two years after a TBI is 60 percent—many, many times more than the national unemployment average—often leaving brain-injured individuals and their families facing serious financial hardship.
 It is believed that more than 50 percent of homeless Americans are affected by a brain injury.

 How do brain injuries impact a person’s family relationships?

 Brain injuries can completely change the personal relationships between the injured person and their family members, turning spouses and children into caretakers.
-Many brain injured patients suffer sexual dysfunction due to changes in their hormones related to the injury, an altered sense of self-confidence and body image, and changing interests.
-The family members of brain injured individuals often report feeling isolated and as though no one else understands what they’re going through.
+Many brain injury patients suffer sexual dysfunction due to changes in their hormones related to the injury, an altered sense of self-confidence and body image, and changing interests.
+The family members of brain injury individuals often report feeling isolated and as though no one else understands what they’re going through.

 I suffered a brain injury due to a car accident.
 My expenses are more than my PIP policy limits.
 What can I do?